WTFAcademy/WTF-Ethers/en/24_ERC20Check/readme.md

   - web
 ---

-# Introduction to Ethers: 24.
+# WTF Ethers: 24.
 Recognizing ERC20 Contracts

 I have been relearning `ethers.js` recently, consolidating the details and writing a "WTF Introduction to Ethers" for beginners.